 However, if you look at the composition of the product, you will understand that these slices are made from a mixture of different ingredients similar to that of dry food.
 So there is no fundamental difference between them.

 Thus, if you want to decide which food is better, dry or wet, you should pay attention not to the marketing and form of a product but only to the list of ingredients.
 Both wet and dry foods should be based on meat, and that is what you should look for in the ingredient list.

 Cats can eat dry food all their lives without any harm to their health.
 A dehydrated diet is absorbed as well as a wet one.
-Except for rare cases, for example, during the postoperative care of an animal, there is no indication that it is necessary to feed a pet with wet food.
+Except for rare cases, for example, there is no indication that it is necessary to feed a pet with wet food during the postoperative care of an animal.

-Another important point: when you choose one type of food that suits your cat, do not change it and jump from one brand to another.
-Cats digestive systems can be easily upset by a sudden change in diet, so if you have successfully chosen a good quality product that suits your cat, try to stick to feeding that one to your pet.
+When you choose one type of food that suits your cat, do not change it, and jump from one brand to another.
+Cats digestive systems can be easily upset by a sudden change in diet, so if you have successfully chosen a right quality product that suits your cat, try to stick to feeding that one to your pet.